jbakse/major_studio_1/content/assignment_final/index.md

 - What did you learn from testing your prototype?

 ## Week 12 — User Testing

 Design and build a new prototype.
 Test your prototype with five people.
-Learn from their experience through direct observation and interviewing.
+Learn from their experiences through direct observation and interviewing.
 Document each interaction and interview as well as your findings.

 ## Week 13 — PoC Prototyping

 Build a full *Narrative Complete Product* / *Minimum Viable Product*

 ## Week 14 — Iteration

 Refine your project.